LSDBC/Economics/content/Advanced Macroeconomics III (Galí).md

 \mu_{t} - \mu = - \left ( \sigma + \frac{\phi + \alpha}{1-\alpha} \right ) \tilde y_{t}
 $$

 Why does markup decrease in output?
 This is because increased output induces higher wages, and thus consumption and real wage to the labor supply equilibrium.
 At the same time, the marginal cost will increase - for the same reason, and also due to decreasing returns to labor ($\alpha>0$).
-An positive shock to technology increases the markup for any level of output by directly reducing marginal costs.
+A positive shock to technology increases the markup for any level of output by directly reducing marginal costs.
 By subtracting the average mark up to output, we obtain the **output gap** $\tilde y_t \equiv y_t - y_t^n$.
 This allows to rewrite the equilibrium condition as a zero output gap condition in expectation.

 $$
 \begin{align*}